 Durable Metal Tags

-“For applications that require extreme durability, we recommend going with a rigid anodized aluminum or flexible foil tag,” Adams said.
+“For applications that require extreme durability, we recommend going with a rigid anodized aluminum or flexible foil tag,” McDonough said.
 “For instance, they can withstand harsh environments encountered during a typical manufacturing process, where they might be exposed to extreme temperatures or chemicals.”

 Typical applications include:

 - Notebook computers and office equipment

 ID Label’s durable asset tags and labels can withstand temperatures from -65° to +300° F. All labels have an aggressive adhesive for excellent adhesion to varying profiles such as engineered polymers, aluminum, wood, plastic and steel surfaces.

 Outdoor Xtreme™ asset labels and tags are durable, all-weather products engineered for years of long-lasting performance.
 They’re able to withstand everything from intense heat and ultraviolet sun rays to rain, hail and subzero temperatures.
 They also have excellent resistance to harsh chemicals and abrasions.

 ID Label manufactures extremely durable warehouse rack and bin location labels.
 Our materials have been tested and used in warehouse operations around the globe.

 Interested in learning more?
 Contact us today.